-During the 2016-17, Russomano led the Royals to a 15-4 record, the most wins in a single season in program history.
-Scranton won its first 12 matches and set the school record with its 14th win of the season on Jan.
-29, defeating Penn College of Technology, 38-12.
-Four Royals earned Scholar All-American honors from the National Wrestling Coaches Association -- senior Ian Evans, junior Zachary D'Apolito, sophomore Daniel D'Agostini and freshman Keegan Connelly.
+During 2016-17, Russomano led the Royals to a 15-4 record, the most wins in a single season in program history (at the time).
+Scranton won its first 12 matches to open the year, as four Royals earned Scholar All-American honors from the National Wrestling Coaches Association -- senior Ian Evans, junior Zachary D'Apolito, sophomore Daniel D'Agostini, and freshman Keegan Connelly.
 Evans finished the season with a 32-5 record, giving him 122 career victories, second-most in program history.

-One of the highlights of Russomano's coaching tenure came in March 2007 when he escorted senior Donell Young to the NCAA Division III championships in Duqubue, Iowa.
+During Russomano's first season as head coach (2006-07), he escorted eventual Scranton Wall of Fame member Donell Young at the 2007 NCAA Division III championships in Dubuque, Iowa.
 Young became the 11th wrestler in school history to qualify for the NCAA championships.

-Russomano has also coached three of the top-five winningest wrestlers in program history: Ian Evans (2nd, 122 victories), Dan D'Agostini (3rd, 108 victories), and Keegan Connelly (5th, 84 victories).
+Russomano has also coached three of the top-five winningest wrestlers in program history: Ian Evans (2nd, 122 victories), Keegan Connelly (3rd, 118 victories), and Dan D'Agostini (3rd, 108 victories).